geodynamics/aspect/cookbooks/global_melt/doc/global_melt.md

 *This section was contributed by Juliane Dannberg and is based on a section in (Dannberg and Heister 2016) by Juliane Dannberg and Timo Heister.*

-The following cookbook will explain how to use &rsquo;s implementation of coupled magma/mantle dynamics (see Section [\[sec:melt_transport\]][1]) to set up a model of mantle convection that also includes melting and freezing of mantle rock, and the transport of melt according to the two-phase flow
+The following cookbook will explain how to use 's implementation of coupled magma/mantle dynamics (see Section [\[sec:melt_transport\]][1]) to set up a model of mantle convection that also includes melting and freezing of mantle rock, and the transport of melt according to the two-phase flow